Giuseppe7887/py-adb/README.md

 # PY-ADB

 <i style="font-weight:200">
-    This is a package to command android device with Python, it use <b>ADB</b>, so if you don't have it, please install latest version at: <b>aggiungere link adb<b>
+    This is a package to command android device with Python, it use <b>ADB</b>, so if you don't have it, plaese install it before.
 </i>

 Tested on <code>Windows 11</code>, <code>Linux Ubuntu 22.04.1</code> and <code>Linux Mint 21.1</code>